-I researched the country, she went online and started shopping for houses!
+I researched the country, and she went online and started shopping for houses!

 Portugal is widely considered to be the best country to live in.
 It has great weather, a friendly and tolerant society, a low crime rate, and a vibrant economy.
 English is widely spoken in Portugal, and being married to a Brazilian, I already understood quite a bit of Portuguese and was keen to gain fluency.

-With Brexit voiding the advantage of my British Passport I spoke to a Lawyer in Portugal about different types of Visas and was pleasantly surprised by how accommodating Portugal is if you are bringing in foreign income and intend to stay.
+With Brexit voiding the advantage of my British Passport I spoke to a Lawyer in Portugal about different types of Visas.
+I was pleasantly surprised by how accommodating Portugal is if you are bringing in foreign income and intend to stay.